Load Cell Mounting and Installation Best Practices

 If the operating environment includes moisture or precipitation, discuss with the manufacturer how well the load cell performs in damp environments.
 Moisture can lead to shorting in the electrical current causing errors in measurements, and can often damage the load cell.

 Take precautions to avoid corrosion of both the load cell device and the mount, and inspect both frequently.
 Use non-corrosive metals such as stainless steel when the device may experience moisture exposure.
 Also, keep the load cell and surrounding surfaces dry.
-Check for cracks caused by corrosion pitting that could lead to damage of the load cell and equipment failure.
+Check for cracks and pitting caused by corrosion that could lead to load cell damage and equipment failure.

 Electrical and Magnetic